-State Retail Operations Non-Retail Operations Both Clean high-touch items after each use.
-Encourages retail businesses to promote and continue online or call-in ordering with delivery or curbside pickup.
-Strongly encourages retail businesses to consult and implement industry best practices. employees.
-Limit travel.
-Maximize spacing at front desks that have high amounts of traffic.
+State Retail Operations Non-Retail Operations Both Local Control businesses to consult and implement industry best practices. have high amounts of traffic.
 Close cafeterias and gathering spaces, if feasible.
 Ensure social distancing and other mitigation measures are employed.
-Open or reopen and operate subject to the guidance for all businesses/employers.
+Open or reopen and operate subject to the guidance for all businesses/employe rs.
 Advises that professional office settings take these additional steps: Require symptomatic employees to stay home and recommend they be tested.
 Ensure frequent cleaning of high-touch items.
 Reduce sharing of work materials to the greatest extent possible.
 Group employees by shifts to reduce exposure to others.
-Enable natural workplace ventilation when possible.
-Post signage on COVID-19 safety guidelines and best Ensure sick leave policies are up to date, flexible, and non-punitive.
+Enable natural workplace work from home by implementing policies regarding teleworking and video conferencing.
+Ensure sick leave policies are up to date, flexible, and non-punitive.
 Actively encourage sick employees to stay home until they are free of fever for at least 72 hours and symptoms have improved.
 Promptly separate employees who appear to have acute respiratory illness symptoms from other employees and send them home immediately.
 Reinforce key messages to all employees regularly and place posters in areas where they are most likely to be seen.
 Provide protection supplies (e.g., soap and water, hand sanitizer, tissues, and no-touch disposal receptacles for use by employees.
 Frequently perform enhanced environmental cleaning of commonly touched surfaces (e.g., workstations, countertops, railings, door handles, etc.).
 Be prepared to change business practices, if needed, to maintain critical operations.